Financial Accounting and Financial Analysis

 - Topic 11.
 Statement of Cash Flows.Classifications of the statement of cash flows.
 Reporting and interpreting cash flows from operating activities.
 Reporting and interpreting cash flows from investing activities.
 Reporting and interpreting cash flows from financing activities.
 Additional disclosures.

-- In-class activitiesIndividual, online in LMS, open book
+- In-class participationIndividual, online in MS Teams, open book

-- Team projectIn small groups, online in LMS, open book
+- Team projectIn small groups, upload to LMS report and poster, online presentation in MS Teams, open book

 - BPP Learning Media.
 (2017).
 Foundations in Accountancy : F3/FFA Financial Accounting: Interactive Text: for Exams From 1 September 2017 to 31 August 2018 (Vol. Sixth edition).
 London: BPP Learning Media.
 Retrieved from http://search.ebscohost.com/login.aspx?direct=true&site=eds-live&db=nlebk&AN=1522342